 While COVID-19 has restricted him from traveling to other countries and trying out other restaurants, Gajewski relies on his team at New York Grill to level up the guest experience.

 "Our menus are focused on seasonality and freshness, but also, it's a collaboration between the whole management team.
 We're very much a small, tight-knit group; we listen to each other's feedback, purely because we want to get better.
 But also because we want to deliver the best for our clients.

 “This is not just a job for us.
 This is our career.
 And this is something that we're truly passionate about.” – Chef Paul Gajewski

 This article is Part I of a two-part series on New York Grill.
-Watch out for our interview with Ivan Gutierrez, Assistant Food and Beverage Director of New York Grill and Park Hyatt Tokyo where he talks about his career, working with Chef Paul Gajewski, and using TableCheck's booking platform to elevate the guest experience at New York Grill.
+Read Part II of the interview with Ivan Gutierrez, Assistant Food and Beverage Director of New York Grill and Park Hyatt Tokyo where he talks about his career, working with Chef Paul Gajewski, and using TableCheck's booking platform to elevate the guest experience at New York Grill.